shadow-cs/delphi-leakcheck/README.md

 ### Testing: ###
 * Follow the steps above

+DUnit :

 * Add `External\DUnit` to your search path so our modifications of the `TestFramework` unit can be found (and the memory manager can plug into DUnit)
 * Add `LeakCheck.DUnit` to your project (this is where the the memory manager plugs into DUnit) - there will be compile errors if you do the step above incorrectly.
 * Enable leak reporting in your DUnit runner
 * Run the tests (I recommend using TestInsight https://bitbucket.org/sglienke/testinsight/ to run the tests, but note that you have to enable leak reporting manually in the `TestInsight.DUnit.RunRegisteredTests` set `result.FailsIfMemoryLeaked` to `True`.)

+DUnitX:

+* Add `DUnitX.MemoryLeakMonitor.LeakCheck` to your project (it will register the default memory monitor)
+* Run the tests

+I recommend checking the latest DUnitX sources with extended reporting options (pull request pending) but other versions should be supported.

 ## Tested on ##
 * Win32